Investigating The Role of Antihistamines In Ear Health And Tinnitus

 Pink pills scattered on a counter

-Others claim that some types of antihistamines can actually relieve tinnitus symptoms as well as allergies.
-So do antihistamines cause or relieve tinnitus?
+Others claim that some types of antihistamines can actually relieve chronic tinnitus symptoms as well as allergies.
+So do antihistamines worsen tinnitus or relieve tinnitus?

 There definitely seems to be a link between antihistamines and tinnitus.
 In this article, we explain what antihistamines are, how they work, and how they’re related to tinnitus.